(Worn here with our crisp linen pants, tutorial HERE)

 Your most essential basic top is here!
-This simple linen tank is a versatile and essential staple for every wardrobe.
+Phoebe is a simple linen tank both a versatile and essential staple for every wardrobe.
 Light, breezy, relaxed and sure to keep you cool all season long!

 It is also a great first project for beginners.
 No darts, no buttons, no zippers – what could be better!
 Something to make again and again, practicing and honing new skills.
 Moreover, it has so much variation potential.
 With just the included pattern you can make a cute little tank or lengthen the hem and make a stylish tank dress.